texta-tk/texta-tk.github.io/source/evaluator.rst

 Evaluator
 ################

-:ref:`Evaluator <evaluator_concept>` is a tool for evaluating classification/entity extractor models.
+:ref:`Evaluator <evaluator_concept>` is a tool for evaluating labels predicted with classification or entity extractor models.
+To use the evaluator, your dataset should contain both true and predicted labels formatted as :ref:`Texta Facts <texta_fact>`.

 Creation